Tom Brady Says There Is 'Zero' Chance He Will Retire After Super Bowl vs. Rams

 Another Super Bowl ring wouldn't do anything to change that.

-Brady told ESPN's Jeff Darlington there is "zero" chance he will retire following the New England Patriots' Super Bowl LIII matchup with the Los Angeles Rams.
-The 41-year-old threw for 4,355 yards and 29 touchdowns against 11 interceptions during the 2018 regular season.
+Brady told ESPN's Jeff Darlington there is "zero" chance he will retire following the New England Patriots' Super Bowl LIII matchup with the Los Angeles Rams on Feb.
+3. The 41-year-old threw for 4,355 yards and 29 touchdowns against 11 interceptions during the 2018 regular season.

+"I feel like I'm asked that a lot, and I feel like I repeat the same answer but no one wants to believe me," Brady said. "...
+I've set a goal for myself at 45.
+Like I said before, it's very hard to make it that far.
+I know how hard it was this year and the commitment it takes."

+Brady went on to say he will know when the time will be right for him to retire.